JJ/hoborg/text/text.md

 These kinds of vehicles are, to tell you the truth, not my favorite way of conveyance to my destiny.
 Razorbacks might be worse than brakemen and they can be brutal if they find you in *their* train.
-Plus you can be shangaied and surgically changed to become part of the menagerie.
+Plus you can be shanghaied and surgically changed to become part of the menagerie.
 Don't protest, I know it from first or maybe no more than second or third hand, that happens.